saeedBark/news_app/README.md

 # news_app

-Let me give you a brief overview of the project, This app for Show the Top hed-line News in Egypt in 3 field (Busines - sports - science) and the default screen is General news.
-Inaddition to You Can Search About Any New By Name Or Each By Character And User Can Open Any Head-line And Browse It Inside The App .
-Also You Can Browse The News In Two Mode (Light - Dark) Mode .
+Let me give you a brief overview of the project, This app for Show the Top headline News in Egypt in 3 fields (Business - sports - science) and the default screen is General news.
+In addition to You Can Search About Any New By Name Or Each By Character And User Can Open Any Head-line And Browse It Inside The App.
+Also, You Can Browse The News In Two Mode (Light - Dark) Mode.

 ## This Project Created use :